AI-sandbox/MergeGenome/readmes/README_5_snps_subsetting.md

 ## Subset

-There are multiple statistical challenges of highdimensional data.
+There are multiple statistical challenges of high dimensional data.
 The fact that not all variants are equally important sometimes lead to select the most relevant features for further analysis.
+In case of having a third "subsetted" dataset with a pre-selection of the important features, you can subset your your data to the common features.

-MergeGenome subset command filters the common markers between two datasets with data from a specific chromosome.
+MergeGenome subset command filters the common markers between a query and a reference dataset with data from a specific chromosome.

 ## Usage